 Oil is a walking dead.
 Slowly.

 “Our results showed that oil consumption it will decline by more than 31% by 2050 and by more than 60% by 2100.
-This means that 2019 was the highest production level ever reached (100 million barrels per day, mbd) ”.
+This means that 2019 was the highest level of production ever achieved (100 million barrels per day, mbd).”

 Villamizar and his colleagues point out that the end of oil will have a very thin, but long tail.
 Because oil will still be needed for many key industries, including petrochemicals and plastics.
 And then there are still vast reserves of oil underground.
-This is why the industry will not disappear like this, all of a sudden.
+This is why the industry will not disappear just like that.

-But most of the world's oil resources, in their view, will be "stranded", left alone.
-Because the global demand for oil gradually evaporates.
+But most of the world's oil resources, in their opinion, will be "stranded", left alone.
+Because global oil demand gradually evaporates.

-The general prognosis (we are entering the second and final half of the oil era) is that oil has run out of thrust, and will stop by inertia.
+The general prognosis (we are entering the second and final half of the oil era) is that oil has run out of steam, and will stop due to inertia.

 Natural selection